chakri68/job-crawler/README.md

 downstream, so it takes no `query`.
 Uber and Netflix use their in-house JSON search APIs.
 Add more by writing a fetcher and registering it.

+> **Heads up — Microsoft and Netflix are flaky.** The config entries are here and
+> the fetchers exist, but I never got either fully reliable.
+Microsoft's
+> `gcsservices` backend is fussy about headers/params and likes to hand back
+> empty pages or bot-challenge you.
+> Treat both as experimental — they might just work for you, they might return
+> nothing.
+Everything else in this list is solid; those two are the finicky ones.

 Every source that takes a `query` (all the `custom` fetchers plus `workday`) also accepts an **array of queries** — several searches run in one poll and their results are merged, de-duplicated by job id.
 Use it to cover multiple search